suszanna/Simple-Shiny-App/README.md

 This app runs great on shiny app as of this evening dec-6-2020:  https://suszanna.shinyapps.io/simple/ The full presentation was written in Rstudio so needs to be posted to RPubs.
 It worked great for a bit - beautifully, then something broke.
 Likely I need to reload Rstudio before uploading to Rpubs - as it is likely RStudio that is now broke from all the hammering all day getting this done.
 Will try again in the AM.

+The png's here are just a record of this 5 page simple shiny app, just in case the shinyapps.io becomes inaccessible while you are trying to review.